kotontrion/kompass/README.md

 My completely custom status bar.
 This is for my personal use only, and therefore will most likely never be configurable.

+This project also builds a library containing some widget definitions, which might be more useful to you thatn the actual bar.

 Showcase (as of 2024-10-13):
 ![2024-10-13T14:47:32,759960206+02:00](https://github.com/user-attachments/assets/78278e56-4951-4713-9b5e-a2468405be84)